 I’ve always said that I travel to see how people are living.
 I’m curious to see what places are like and what people do there.
 I want to feel the atmosphere of cities and the quiet of the open countryside.

-As I travel, I also visit the museums and famous landmarks.
+As I travel, I also visit museums and famous landmarks.
 It would be foolish not to.
-I created GoMad Nomad, the online travel magazine, in part to publish stories about the lessor known places of the world and off-the beaten-track sites.
+I created GoMad Nomad, the online travel magazine, in part to publish stories about the lesser-known places of the world and off-the-beaten-track sites.
 But occasionally, I visit the well-worn path, the iconic sites of a city.

 So was the case in Paris.
 The Arch de Triumph, the Champs-Élysées, Montmartre, The Eiffel Tower, Notre Dame: all places immortalized in literature, film, and popular culture.